acarter7020/acarter7020/README.md

   These examples are meant to demonstrate both my analytical thought process and technical documentation style.

-  Feel free to explore the repositories and reach out via LinkedIn.
+  Feel free to explore the repositories and reach out via LinkedIn for professional inquiries [LinkedIn]      (https://www.linkedin.com/in/andrewsuhcarter/)